EagleEye-xdata/Pass_guess_/README.md

- Password Guessing Game – Project Overview
+🔐 Password Guessing Game – Project Overview

 This Python-based terminal game is a word guessing challenge where players try to unveil a secret word within a set number of attempts.
 The player selects from three difficulty levels—Easy, Medium, and Hard—each with progressively complex words and varying limits for attempts and hints.

 The game provides:

--Real-time hint feedback using Wordle-style letter comparisons
+->Real-time hint feedback using Wordle-style letter comparisons

--Hint system to reveal letters one by one (limited use)
+->Hint system to reveal letters one by one (limited use)

--Time tracking to measure how long the player took
+->Time tracking to measure how long the player took

--Scoring system based on difficulty and number of attempts
+->>Scoring system based on difficulty and number of attempts

--At the end of the game, players can see their score, time taken, and choose to replay.
+->At the end of the game, players can see their score, time taken, and choose to replay.

 🧠 Programming Language